Famous popiah and Peranakan kueh chang shops are latest additions to NHB’s heritage galleries

-SINGAPORE - Back in 1945, Madam Lee Kim Choo began selling Peranakan kueh chang (rice dumplings) and kuehs in a makeshift stall in Joo Chiat Road and Everitt Road.
+SINGAPORE - Back in 1945, Madam Lee Kim Choo began selling Peranakan kueh chang (rice dumplings) and kuehs in a makeshift stall at the junction of Joo Chiat Place and Everitt Road.

-After World War II, she relocated her business – known as Kim Choo Kueh Chang – to a shophouse at 60 Joo Chiat Place where her daughter-in-law, Madam Helen Lim, took over the business in 1997.
+After World War II, she relocated her business – known as Kim Choo Kueh Chang – to a shophouse at 60 Joo Chiat Place where her daughter-in-law, Madam Helen Lim, took over the business in the early 2000s.

 Much to her mother-in-law’s scepticism, Madam Lim brought in new innovations and recipes to boost sales.
 It was her idea to introduce bite-size rice dumplings and dumplings with mock meat and chicken filling to overcome challenges faced during the swine and bird flu crisis in the early 2000s.

-Today, Kim Choo Kueh Chang continues to sell Madam Lee’s renowned homemade rice dumplings, using the recipe she created in 1945, among many other Peranakan snacks.
+Today, Kim Choo Kueh Chang continues to sell Madam Lee’s renowned home-made rice dumplings, using the recipe she created in 1945, among many other Peranakan snacks.

 The business is run by Madam Lim’s son, Mr Edmond Wong, in the same shophouse, along with his two older brothers.
 They have another outlet in East Coast Road.